Sky’s the Limit Mini Olympics

 - acknowledgment as event sponsor over loudspeaker during the specified event.

-The 2017 Sky’s the Limit Mini Olympics will be held at the Kerryn McCann Athletics track at Beaton Park – Wollongong, on Thursday, 26 October.
+The 2018 Sky’s the Limit Mini Olympics will be held at the Kerryn McCann Athletics Track at Beaton Park – Wollongong, on Thursday, 25th October.

 What’s a buddy?